ytoyama/ttic-report-presentation/ttic.md

 - I took a class of Machine learning.
 - The style of classes are almost the same as in Japan.
-- There were some competitions as part of homework.
+- There were some programming competitions as part of homework.
 - Kaggle's web page used for the machine learning class
-  - You submit your programs as your solutions to the competition system.
 - Kaggle
   - The service to hold competitions mainly for machine learning or data science
+  - You submit your programs as your solutions to this competition system.
   - The competition of the last homework
   - You can see the ranking.
   - I could win the first prize.
+- TTIC has some connections with University of Chicago.
   - You can also take classes of University of Chicago if you want.
-  - There are also some interesting classes.
+  - There are also some interesting classes on computer science.

 ## Research